OneFineDev/obsidian-go/projectTypes/API/CRUD.md

 ## Delete
 - If a movie with the `id` provided in the URL exists in the database, we want to delete the corresponding record and return a success message to the client.
 - If the movie `id` doesn’t exist, we want to return a `404 Not Found` response to the client.

+In this case the SQL query returns no rows, so it’s appropriate for us to use Go’s [`Exec()`](https://golang.org/pkg/database/sql/#DB.Exec) method to execute it.

+One of the nice things about `Exec()` is that it returns a [`sql.Result`](https://golang.org/pkg/database/sql/#Result) object, which contains information about the _number of rows that the query affected_.
+In our scenario here, this is really useful information.

+- If the number of rows affected is `1`, then we know that the movie existed in the table and has now been deleted… so we can send the client a success message.
+- Conversely, if the number of rows affected is `0` we know that no movie with that `id` existed at the point we tried to delete it, and we can send the client a `404 Not Found` response.